Skip to Content

 Sembawang Eating House – I thought it was just a simple cafe with snack food but it actually has quite a substantial menu for lunch and dinner

-I was a bit short on time that day, but they have quite a wide selection of food and prices from their online menu look pretty reasonable.
+I didn’t have time to try it, but from what I researched it has quite a wide selection of food and prices from their online menu look pretty reasonable.
 It does look like a nice place to eat and chill out at while enjoying the greenery.

 The essential toilet blocks along the Floral Walk